Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Methods

-The write time measurement setup is shown in Figure \ref{fig4}b and is similar to the retention time and leakage measurement setup in Figure \ref{fig4}a and \ref{fig4}c, respectively, except that the AWG is driving the analog memory and PN junction MRR while the SMU is holding the EN signal active.
+The write time measurement setup is similar to the retention time and leakage measurement setup except that the AWG is driving the analog memory and PN junction MRR while the SMU is holding the EN signal active.
 The write time measurement sequence is shown in Figure \ref{fig-electrooptic_results}c and \ref{fig-electrooptic_results}e.
 The AWG sends a pulse train with 5 ns edge rates to drive the analog memory and PN junction MRR, which modulates the optical response on the THRU and DROP port.
 The optical response is detected using the THRU port by the PD255 and measured by the DSO81304A oscilloscope.
 The write time measurement sequence shown in Figure \ref{fig-electrooptic_results}d differs from Figure \ref{fig-electrooptic_results}c and \ref{fig-electrooptic_results}e because the rather than driving the analog memory and PN junction with the 5 ns edge rate pulse train, the transmission gate is driven with a pulse train that connects and disconnects the voltage source from the analog memory and PN junction.
 The rise time, fall time, and one time constant values are extracted from the oscilloscope time domain response.